The Blending ToolKit: A simulation framework for evaluation of galaxy detection and deblending: Tutorials and Examples

-Next, in \rfig{precision-and-recall} we show the recall performance of each of these two detection algorithms as a function of the minimum true SNR of the galaxies in a given blend.
-The recall is computed by taking the number of detections that are matched with true galaxies that have SNR higher than the threshold, and dividing by the number of true galaxies with SNR higher than the threshold.
-For both the SEP and peak-finding deblenders, we see that as the minimum SNR threshold is increased, the recall increases.
+Next, in \rfig{recall} we show the recall of these two detection algorithms as a function of the true minimum SNR and maximum blendedness $B$ of the galaxies in a given blend.
+The recall is computed by taking the number of detections that are matched with true galaxies whose SNR or blendedness satisfies the threshold, and dividing by the number of true galaxies satisfying the threshold.
+In the left plot, we see that as the minimum SNR threshold is increased, the recall increases for both deblenders.
 This is expected as we are excluding fainter objects as the threshold increases.
 However, we do not expect to achieve perfect recall even at very high SNRs due to blending.
-This is indeed what we see for both algorithms, as they both reach only approximately $0.9$ recall in the brightest bin.
-In terms of the relative performance between SEP and the peak-finder deblenders, we see that SEP dominates in terms of recall throughout all SNR bins, but the difference is more pronounced for the bins that include the most dim sources.
+This is indeed what we see for both algorithms, as they both reach only approximately $0.9$ recall at the brightest threshold.
+In terms of the relative performance between SEP and the peak-finder, SEP achieves significantly better recall in the low-SNR bins and the peak-finder achieves slightly better recall in the high-SNR bins.
 This is reasonable, as Source Extractor's thresholding approach is more suitable for detecting faint sources, where as peak-finding is more appropriate for bright, non-diffused light sources.
-Note that we do not include the corresponding precision plots as for both algorithms the precision is essentially $1.0$ for the entire range of SNRs.
+In the right plot, we see that both methods achieve their highest recall when restricted to galaxies with low blendedness, and their recall smoothly decreases as we include more blended objects.
+We see that SEP performs significantly better than the peak-finder with our settings for all blendedness thresholds.
+Note that we do not include the corresponding precision plots as both algorithms achieve an overall precision close to $99\%$ for our dataset.